COVID-19 update from Hall & Prior Health & Aged Care Group.Read more >

-Perth’s eastern suburbs will have access to significant new aged care services by the second half of 2019 with the development of Hall & Prior's Karingal Green Residential Aged Care Facility.
+Perth’s eastern suburbs will have access to significant new aged care services by early 2020 with the development of Hall & Prior's Karingal Green Residential Aged Care Facility.

-On January 23, Hall & Prior’s Chief Executive Officer Graeme Prior announced the organisation is set to proceed with the proposed $67.0 million aged care facility in High Wycombe.
+On January 23, Hall & Prior’s Chief Executive Officer Graeme Prior announced the organisation is set to proceed with the proposed aged care facility in High Wycombe.

 Karingal Green will provide much-needed residential aged care, community and home care services to people of the Shire of Kalamunda, as well as the broader communities of eastern Perth and Perth Hills.